infinohq/infino/README.md

 ## What is Infino?

-Infino is a scalable telemetry store designed for logs, metrics, and traces.
-Infino can function as a standalone observability solution or as the storage layer in your observability stack.
+Infino is a scalable telemetry search engine designed for logs, metrics, and traces.
+Infino is integrated with OpenSearch.

 ## Why Infino?
 Telemetry data volumes are increasing exponentially yet there is no  purpose-built storage platform for telemetry.
 Most observability stacks are built on [ElasticSearch](https://github.com/elastic/elasticsearch-rs), [Clickhouse](https://github.com/ClickHouse/ClickHouse) or [Prometheus](https://github.com/prometheus/prometheus), which are powerful tools but are not built for modern telemetry data so the stacks become complex and expensive to manage.
 Infino's goal is to reduce the **cost** and **complexity** of observability with smart, high-performance storage for customers and vendors alike.